Facts about Psoriatic Arthritis

 Severe swelling in the fingers and toes

 Skin patches on your skin that flake

-This arthritis can be inherited so your Doctor may ask you about a health history of you and your relatives.
-Your Doctor will also ask you when and how the pain started, location of your pain, stiffness and other symptoms and how they affect your daily life.
-He will also probably ask you about any medical problems that could be causing these symptoms and a list of your current medications.
+This arthritis can be inherited so the Doctor may ask about a health history of the individual being treated as well as their relatives.
+Your Doctor will also ask when and how the pain started, location of the pain, stiffness and other symptoms and how they affect daily life.
+The doctor will also probably ask about any medical problems that could be causing these symptoms and a list of current medications being taken.

 Treatments consist of moist heat or cold compresses twice daily

 NSAIDS such as Ibuprofen, celebrex, voltaren, motrin, naproxen